 Soft Pile Hook & Loop

-Soft pile hook & loop patch backings are made from “fuzzy” material and can be attached to the rough side of velcro (or a hard hook & loop patch).
+Soft pile hook & loop patch backings are made from “fuzzy” material and can be attached to the rough side of hook and loop (or a hard hook & loop patch).
 Like the hard hook & loop backings, these backings are also often used for military patches and are popular among law enforcement branches – they’re often bought in conjunction with hard hook & loop backings to make a two-sided patch that can be sewn onto uniforms.

 Self-stick patch backings are made of a sticky adhesive.
 When you want to attach your patch to something, all you have to do is simply peel away the paper backing and press the patch onto the fabric or other material.
 While convenient, self-stick backings aren’t as durable as other backings.